NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 use *cwnd* instead of *flight_size* when calculating a new *ssthresh* using {{eqssthresh}}.
-The implementations that use *cwnd* directly MUST use other measures to not allow *cwnd* to grow when *flight_size* is less than *1/2* of the *cwnd*.
+The implementations that use *cwnd* directly MUST use other measures to not allow *cwnd* to grow when *flight_size* is less than *cwnd/2*.
 Both these approaches can result in suboptimal performance when *flight_size* is significantly lower than *cwnd* at the time of a congestion event.
 We recommend the mechanisms described in {{?RFC7661}}
 to mitigate this issue as it would allow using a value between *cwnd*